Free Shipping Australia Wide!

 Method

 Quince butter: This needs to be started the day before making the tart.
 In a large saucepan put the halved quinces and lemon, sugar (and spices if you are adding them) and cover with water.
 Bring to a boil and then lower the heat to poach the quinces.
-This needs at least 3 hours until the quinces go a deep red/mauve colour.
+This needs at least three hours (sometimes up to five hours depending on your quinces) until the quinces go a deep red/mauve colour.
 Allow the quince to cool, preferably overnight and then remove the quinces from the poaching liquid.
 Reserve the poaching liquid, this can be reduced and used as a sauce on pancakes or roast pork.

 Alternatively if you don’t have fresh quince or pressed for time you can use our sun dried quince and soak for 20 minutes in warm water.
 Then simply blitz this in the food processor until you have a paste/butter consistency.
 Set aside until the rest of the pie components are finished.